mctechnologiesventures/cordova-plugin-health/README.md

 #### Android quirks

 - This operation correponds to an insert, not an update.
 If you want to update the data point you need to delete it first.
 - Not all datatypes support start and end timestamps, some, such as weight, only have one timestamp.
-The plugin will use the start timestamp to set the actual one.
+The plugin will use the start timestamp to set the end timestamp when querying.
 - In Android you can only store basal rate, that is a power.
 This is estimated from the kcals provided as an argument, divided by the time between the start and end time.
 When you query the individual sample, you get the kcal/day back, not the kcal, unless you do an aggregated query.
+- When storing `heart_rate`, you can also provide the value as an array of [ {bpm: 81, timestamp: Date }, ... ].
+This is how the heart rate is actually stored internally and is probably more efficient.
-- sleep in HealthConnect is stored in sessions composed of stages.
-By default, this function will store each stage as an indipendent session, but if you want to aggregate the stages into a single session, use the flag: `sleepSession: true` and use an array of objects like `[ { startDate: Date, endDate: Date, stage: 'sleep.light' }, ... ]` as value.
+- `sleep` in HealthConnect is stored in sessions composed of stages.
+By default, this function will store each stage as an indipendent session, but if you want to aggregate the stages into a single session, use the flag: `sleepSession: true` and use an array of objects like `[ { startDate: Date, endDate: Date, stage: 'sleep.light' }, ... ]` where each object is a stage, as value.
+- `nutrition` in Android is always associated to a specific food item.
+When storing a single nutrient, like nutrition.sugar, the plugin creates an empty food item with that nutrient.
+Use food items when possible.
+- `nutrition.water` is treated separately in Android than the other nutrients, and cannot be associated to a specific food item.
+This also means that you cannot add it to a `nutrition` item, nor will you find it when querying `nutrition`.

 ### delete()